Take Your Pills

 Take Your Pills is an hour-long American documentary from 2018, directed by Alison Klayman and produced by Motto Pictures and Netflix Studios.
-The documentary explores the positives and negatives of taking psychostimulant medications, such as Adderall—the main focus of the documentary.
-The film is a series of interviews with college students and working adults who are prescribed stimulants for attention deficit hyperactivity disorder (ADHD), along with parents who touch on the difficulties raising children with ADHD and interviews with professionals commenting on the use of stimulants.
+The documentary explores the positives and negatives of taking psychostimulant medications such as Adderall.
+The film is a series of interviews with college students and working adults who are prescribed stimulants for attention deficit hyperactivity disorder (ADHD), along with parents who touch on the difficulties of raising children with ADHD and interviews with professionals commenting on the use of stimulants.

 Those interviewed include former player for the NFL's Jacksonville Jaguars Eben Britton, and neuroscientist Anjan Chatterjee.
-The film’s executive producers were Maria Shriver and Christina Schwarzenegger; its world premiere was at the SXSW film festival in 2018.
+The film's executive producers were Maria Shriver and Christina Schwarzenegger; its world premiere was at the SXSW film festival in 2018.

 Plot

 The documentary begins by introducing the interviewees, giving some background and how they are associated with Adderall or stimulant medications.
-The film interviews people from different backgrounds and phases in life, from college students and children, to former NFL players, to psychologists.
+The film interviews people from different backgrounds and phases in life, from college students and children to former NFL players to psychologists.
 While the health professionals discuss the history of stimulant use and their opinions, other interviewees speak of their personal experience with the medications.
 There are also some family members that speak of noticeable changes caused by the medications.